Family says it is seeking justice for man killed by police

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

-The mother of his children had recently brought a domestic violence complaint against him.
+There have been numerous protests since Clark, 22, was killed March 18, 2018, in his grandparents’ yard.
+After Saturday’s announcement a Black Lives Matter demonstration drew about 100 people to Sacramento police headquarters where they protested peacefully in chilly rain.

-Officers pursuing a vandalism suspect say they thought Clark was holding a gun when they confronted him.
-It was his phone.
+Officers Terrance Mercadal and Jared Robinet, who were chasing a vandalism suspect, said they believed Clark was holding a gun when they confronted him.

+In announcing that the officers would not be charged, Sacramento County District Attorney Anne Marie Schubert said evidence, including body-camera video, showed they indeed believed he had a gun.

+She also said physical evidence revealed Clark was the man who broke three vehicle windows and an elderly man’s sliding glass patio door shortly before the officers confronted him.